apiaryio/api-blueprint/Tutorial.md

 The API Name header might be followed by any arbitrary Markdown-formatted discussion.
 Preferably about your API.

-> **Note:** We will provide much richer description in the final blueprint of Gist Fox API.
-By adding details about **authentication, used media types and error handling**.
-You will find it in the full listing of the Gist Fox API Blueprint at the bottom of this fike.
+> **Note:** We will provide much richer description in the final blueprint of our Gist Fox API adding details about **authentication, used media types and error handling**.
+You will find it in the full listing of the Gist Fox API Blueprint at the end of this tutorial.

 > **Note:** Should you need a clarification of some terms as used through this document refer to [API Blueprint Glossary of Terms](Glossary%20of%20Terms.md).